3dem/emhub/README.rst

 Additionally, a REST API is exposed that permits the writing of external scripts to communicate with the application.
-This feature allows to write "workers" that can monitor new data collection sessions and handle data transfer or on-the-fly processing tasks.
+This feature allows to write "workers" that can monitor new data collection sessions and handle different tasks such as data transfer or on-the-fly processing.

 For more detailed information check the documentation at: